CarlosChiarelli/Semantic_Segmentation/README.md

 --train_bath_size informs the amount of steps evaluated before update the weights of the network.

---initialize_last_layer must be true when the model will be incremented, must be false when the model will be trained without previous chekpoints.
+--initialize_last_layer must be true when the model will be incremented (by the initial chekpoint or the already trained at  research/deeplab/datasets/PQR/exp/train_on_trainval_set/train/), must be false when the model will be trained by the first time or if you want to reset the weights.

 --tf_initial_chekpoint define the path to the initial chekpoint used.
 If not defined your own, use xception_65 path.
+To use your own chekpoint, place your chekpoint files at Segmentador path and set --tf_initial_chekpoint as the Segmentador path.

 Others parameters can be keeped as they are.